Morlock52/M2/plan.md

 # M2 Installer Website Plan

 This plan describes the interactive installer website we want for M2.
 The goal is to turn the existing documentation-only repo into a web-based builder that produces a tailored Docker Compose stack and `.env` file for a media platform.
+It now folds in the improvements logged on **Nov 25, 2024** (template gallery, AI assistant, progress ring, and field insights sourced from Reddit/Discord feedback).

 ## Objectives
 - Collect user requirements (domains, storage locations, preferred apps, authentication, observability).